8 Helpful Tips on Bottle-feeding Your Baby

 Breastfeeding is extremely important for newborn babies.
-It its recommended by doctors to exclusively breastfeed infant for the first six months of life.
+It is recommended by doctors to exclusively breastfeed infant for the first six months of life.
 As breast milk has a super combination of the necessary vitamins, proteins, fats for baby, it cannot be replaced with any other available food.
-It provides complete nutrition for baby’s development.
+It provides complete nutrition for a baby’s development.
 Add to that the added benefits of making baby resistant to infections and diseases, and building her immunity as well.

 Sometimes, however, a mother can’t breastfeed due to some undesirable conditions.
 For some, bottle feeding is necessary.
-There are advantages of bottle feeding also, like you can monitor the exact amount of milk baby is taking in.
-Besides, other members in the family can also experience the joy of creating a special bond with the baby by feeding her.
+There are advantages of bottle feeding also like you can monitor the exact amount of milk baby is taking in.
+Besides, other members of the family can also experience the joy of creating a special bond with the baby by feeding her.
 Also as any member can feed baby and mommy may do other work or rest for that time.

 Here are some helpful tips for bottle feeding your baby.

 Sterilizing bottles is necessary to kill bacteria in bottles if any.
 For sterilizing, use bottle sterilizers available in the market.
 There are a variety of sterilizers available which can be used to sterilize many bottles simultaneously.
-You can also do the traditional way of sterilizing -- boiling water.
+You can also do the traditional way of sterilizing — boiling water.
 Keep bottles in hot boiling water for 10 minutes and cover the hot water pot.
-Dry washed bottles by keeping on bottle stand or keeping them in upside down position.
+Dry washed bottles by keeping on bottle stand or keeping them in upside-down position.
 Always use a sterilized, clean bottle when feeding baby.

 Use proper teats/nipples.
 As per baby’s age, different nipples are available.
 For a newborn baby, use a very slow flow one, for a 3-month old, two whole teats, for 6 months old up to 1 year old, use fast flow teats.
 Using the proper nipple helps to avoid choking as it controls milk flow.
 Baby can drink milk comfortably using appropriate nipple.
 Always use bottle cap to cover its nipples when not in use to protect it from exposure to dust, flies, mosquitoes or any other harmful things.
 Check bottles and its nipples often for cracks if any and change it in case of cracks.